 EXTRA MAGIC: How to Get Extra Time at Disney or Universal Beyond the Regular Theme Park Hours

 Like Disney’s Beach Club Resort, this Disney hotel is within walking distance of both EPCOT and Disney’s Hollywood Studios, as well as Disney’s BoardWalk, where guests tend to linger for shopping and dining after the theme parks close.
-I like staying here on weekends when I’m going to be enjoying one of EPCOT’s many festivals because I can use the back entrance to the park known as the International Gateway.
+I typically stay here when I plan to enjoy one of EPCOT’s many festivals because I can use the back entrance to the park, known as the International Gateway.

 Of the Crescent Lake resorts at Walt Disney World, Disney’s BoardWalk Inn is a favorite among families both large and small.
-Not only is this the home of the iconic JellyRolls dueling piano bar, but it’s just a short walk to EPCOT and Disney’s Hollywood Studios.
+The hotel has a vibrant nightlife scene thanks to multiple bars and restaurants, and it’s just a short walk to EPCOT and Disney’s Hollywood Studios.

-The adorable resort has large rooms that feature two queen beds and one day bed for those needing a fifth sleeper.
-When the day bed is laid out it does make the room feel a little small, but it’s manageable for families of five once the bed is converted back into its couch form after everyone gets up for the day.
+The resort’s large rooms have two queen beds and one day bed for those needing a fifth sleeper.
+When the day bed is laid out, the room can feel a little small, but it’s manageable for families of five once the bed is converted back into a couch.

-Disney’s Polynesian Village Resort is iconic for its famed dining locations, spectacular views of Magic Kingdom, and of course its newly refurbished guest rooms that are now themed to Moana.
-Those guest rooms are adorable with plenty of island colors, a big mural on one wall that’s in the style of Maui’s tattoos, and artwork featuring Moana, Pua, and Hei Hei.
+Disney’s Polynesian Village Resort is iconic for its famed dining locations, spectacular views of Magic Kingdom, and of course, its Moana-themed guest rooms.
+The accommodations are adorable with plenty of island colors, a big mural on one wall that’s in the style of Maui’s tattoos, and artwork featuring Moana, Pua, and Hei Hei.
 Each guest room at Disney’s Polynesian Village Resort has two queen beds and one day bed, and plenty of storage for luggage.

-One of my favorite things to do at Disney’s Polynesian Village is book a theme park view room and watch the Magic Kingdom fireworks show from my balcony.
-If I really want to treat myself, I’ll also get a Dole Whip from Pineapple Lanai to enjoy while watching Happily Ever After, the fireworks spectacular.
+One of my favorite Disney splurges is to book a theme park view room at the resort and watch the Magic Kingdom fireworks show from my balcony.
+If I really want to treat myself, I’ll also get a Dole Whip from Pineapple Lanai to enjoy just before the fireworks start.

 More from FamilyVacationist: